12 Symptoms & Signs of Low Magnesium

 5. Changes in Mental Status

-People with low magnesium levels may exhibit mental confusion and personality changes, along with facing anxiety and hallucinations.
+People with low magnesium levels may exhibit depressive symptoms, mental confusion, irritability, personality changes, and even hallucinations.

 6. High Blood Pressure